lennonzf/lennonzf.github.io/README.md

 ##### Goal
 By designing and coding up the site, I am aiming for these goals:

+- [ ] keep improving the website (you can find all the issues I am looking into in [here](https://github.com/lennonzf/lennonzf.github.io/issues) )
 - [x] Design a portfolio site with a focus on demonstrating my UX skills
 - [x] Practice minimal design
 - [x] Refresh my visual identity (e.g. logo)